krestomatio/ansible-collection-k8s/roles/v1alpha1/nfs/ganesha/README.md

 Role Name
 =========

-Role to handle Routine for (NFS) Ganesha server with Ansible Operator SDK
+Role to create NFSv4 Ganesha servers for RWX storage in Kubernetes, using Ansible Operator SDK

 Requirements
 ------------